-At the close of the 2019 state legislative session, the solidarity of community-led movements across the state has manifested historic wins towards a more democratic, just society for all New Yorkers.
-From Buffalo to Long Island, impacted residents have built collective power and resilience to achieve this year’s critical policy shifts.
+At the close of the 2019 New York state legislative session, the solidarity of community-led movements across the state has manifested historic wins towards a more democratic, just society for all New Yorkers.
+From Buffalo to Long Island, residents have built collective power and resilience to achieve this year’s critical policy shifts.

 Open Buffalo celebrates the passage of new state laws to advance marijuana decriminalization and climate protections, the central campaigns of the organization’s 2019 legislative platform.
 As a regional movement leader for Western New York, Open Buffalo has invested in community education and coalition-building on statewide advocacy issues to advance its core work for racial, economic, and ecological justice.

 New legislation to further decriminalize marijuana possession represents an important step forward in the ongoing fight for this racial equity issue in New York.
-While adult-use cannabis has not yet been legalized, thousands of people will benefit from the state legislature’s recent passage of laws reforming the way the plant is policed, and the way we treat those who use it.
+While adult-use cannabis has not yet been legalized, thousands of people will benefit from the State Legislature’s recent passage of laws reforming the way the plant is policed, and the way we treat those who use it.

 Taking effect in late August, the new measures reduce the charge for possessing less than two ounces of marijuana from a misdemeanor to a violation, as well as lower the fines.
 Significantly, the legislation also establishes procedures for the first time to expunge low-level marijuana convictions, creating a path for impacted individuals to clear their records.

 “Expungement of low-level marijuana convictions is one of the most critical pieces to emerge from this state legislative session, with life-changing impacts for thousands of New Yorkers,” said Franchelle Parker, Open Buffalo’s Executive Director.
-“For so many people, expungement allows the reclamation of meaningful opportunities like improved job prospects, access to higher education, more ability to engage in civic life.”
+“For so many people, expungement allows the reclamation of meaningful opportunities like improved job prospects, access to higher education, and more ability to engage in civic life.”

-Since 2017, Open Buffalo’s Justice & Opportunity table has prioritized its cannabis justice agenda on the local and state level in response to unequal marijuana arrests and disinvestment in communities of color.
+Since 2017, Open Buffalo’s Justice & Opportunity Coalition has prioritized its cannabis justice agenda on the local and state levels in response to unequal marijuana arrests and disinvestment in communities of color.
 Serving as regional organizer of the statewide ‘We Rise to Legalize’ campaign, Open Buffalo has mobilized the voices of hundreds of residents from WNY to support marijuana legalization that emphasizes rebuilding communities ravaged by the war on drugs.